What Are the Limitations of Using Ratio Analysis?

 Companies' Balance Sheets Are Distorted By Inflation

 Ever wonder why you always hear that balance sheets only show historical data?
-This is why.
 A balance sheet is a statement of a firm's financial condition at a point in time.
 So, looking back on a balance sheet, you see historical data.
-Inflation may have occurred since that data was gathered and the figures may be distorted.
+Inflation may have occurred since that data was gathered, and the figures may be distorted.